monistdavid/KNOWLEDGE/Weekly Reading/12.4/MEASURING THE INTRINSIC DIMENSION OF OBJECTIVE LANDSCAPES.md

 Keyword
 ===============

-    Transfer Learning
-    Transfer learning is a technique in machine learning where a model developed for one task is reused as the starting point for a model on another task.
-It's a popular approach in various fields of AI, especially in situations where labeled data for a specific task is scarce or when training a model from scratch would require a significant amount of computational power and time.
+    OBJECTIVE LANDSCAPES
+    "Objective landscapes" in the context of neural networks and machine learning refer to a conceptual and mathematical representation of the optimization problem that a learning algorithm tries to solve.

 Summary
 ===============

-        This paper provides a efficient way to do fine-tuning on the pre-trained model.
-The key idea is to add few trainable parameters to the pre-trained model and then do fine-tuning.
-Thus it remains the main parameters unchanged, yielding a high degree of parameter sharing.
+        This paper studies the intrinsic dimension of a neuron network that is used to solve certain problems.
+    By randomly select a subspace in the network and gradually increase its parameters to get the intrinsic dimension of the network.